chardma3/Best-Bars-2021/TESTING.md

     - The first time visitor can navigate through the website with the navbar.
 The navbar is on top of the website.
 For the mobile visitors there is a hamburger menu.
 3. As a first time visitor, I want to see all reviews, so I can get ideas of where to go.
     - The first time visitor can visit all reviews by clicking on reviews in the navbar.
 On this page there are all the reviews posted by users.
-4. As a first time visitor, I want to be able to search reviews based on words, so I can find reviews easily.
+4. As a first time visitor, I want to be able to search reviews based on words found in bar name, review, fav drink, location, so I can find reviews easily.
 (For example, I can search for the word mezcal and all reviews with the mezcal or Stockholm in the review will appear.)
     - In the navbar there is a searchbar, where first time visitors can search for words.
 5. As a first time visitor, I want to register an account on the website, so I can share my reviews.
     - The first time visitor can navigate to the register page by clicking on register button in the navbar.